 - Did I define my problem correctly?

 - Were my goals unrealistic?

 - Was there a better solution?

 - Did I carry out the solution properly?

-- Did the situation change?

 You may need go through these steps more than once until you have a satisfactory solution.
 This is normal-especially for more difficult problems.